lucas8wong/MSBD6000M-Assignment1/README.md

 This repository contains code and a report for a discrete‐time asset‐allocation problem solved via Q‐learning under CARA (negative exponential) utility.

+## Authors and Contributions

+**WONG Chong Ki (20978851)**
+MSc in Big Data Technology, HKUST
+Email: ckwongch@connect.ust.hk

+**WENG Yanbing (21091234)**
+MSc in Big Data Technology, HKUST
+Email: ywengae@connect.ust.hk

+Both authors contributed equally to the codebase and the report, each responsible for 50% of the overall work.

 ## Files Overview

 - **MSBD6000M_Assignment1.ipynb**